ClapeyronThermo/Clapeyron.jl/docs/src/user_guide/custom_dtb.md

 !!! note "Association Values are asymmetric!"

-    There are cases where the association values are asymmetric (for example, Water and acetonitrile), so if you are adding cross-association values for a component-site pair, remember to add the corresponding swapped value, like in the water - methanol example above.
+    There are cases where the association values are asymmetric (for example, water and acetonitrile), so if you are adding cross-association values for a component-site pair, remember to add the corresponding swapped value, like in the water - methanol example above.

 ## Using your own parameters